h4915577/java-senior-dev-refresher/microservices.md

 Spring cloud Config Server - It is used to storing and serving, distributed configuration across Multiple Application.
      So rather then defining common properties in each individual application, we will keep it one single place.
 				 To enable it we have to add dependency ConfigServer Changes in yml file like

 				 Spring:
 				   application:
 				      name : CONFIG_SERVER
 				   cloud:
 				      config:
 					    server:
 						   git:
 						     url: "provide git repo url"

 What to do if microservice becomes slow and how to remeidate it ?

 ELK Stack- We are using centralize ELK Stack for centralise logging machanism.
 E stand for Elastic Search (No SQL database), L stands for Log Stash (log pipeline tool) and k stands for Kibana (Visualization)

-			   Mentioned that we can use Spring Sleuth + Zipkin as well if there are multiple instances of same Microservice.
+how to use Spring Sleuth + Zipkin ?

-      2) Can you explain the concepts of VPC and DNS in AWS, and their roles in cloud infrastructure?
+Can you explain the concepts of VPC and DNS in AWS, and their roles in cloud infrastructure?

-3) What strategies would you use to test a third-party service that is located outside of a VPC?
+What strategies would you use to test a third-party service that is located outside of a VPC?

-4) In token-based REST authentication, how does the mechanism for token exchange work, and what are its security considerations?
+In token-based REST authentication, how does the mechanism for token exchange work, and what are its security considerations?

-5) Given a scenario where a Microservice is being handled by a team and another Microservice is being handled by some other team and we want to use the another Microservice which belongs to other team in my microservice so how I will be doing it explain it in detail.
-And lots of cross questions.
-4 Indepth questions on S3, SNS,SQS, AWS Lambda.
-How will you use all these in event driven architecture.
-As I had worked in these and not in Kafka so he focused on this.
-If anyone would have worked on Kafka he will be focusing more on this.

 Write a Rest API endpoint for PUT mapping and think of a scenario where you will use PUT mapping so implement the Model and service classes.

 Spring cloud gateway- It enable single entry point to access our application. we can define predicates to redirect client request to different microservices.
 To enable it, we have to add dependency Spring-cloud-gateway
 Spring:
 	cloud:
 	gateway:
 	 routes:
 	    -id : Order_Service
 	     url:
 	     predicates:
 	       path=/order/**